Devanshhuuu/Git-Repository/README.txt

 8. 'git commit' -> registers staging changes to a commit

 9. 'git log' -> list down all commit of the repository. if you want to exit the git log prompt press 'q'.

+10. 'git restores <file>' -> it removes all file changes from the staging area to be committed

+11. 'git restore --staged <file>' -> it remove file from changes from staging area to the working area